febbraiod/The-Seinfeld/README.md

 for ref:

 Quotes belong to a character
-A quote has one episode
 A character has many quotes
-A character has many episodes
-An episode has many characters
+Quotes also belong to an episode an episode has many quotes

-An episode has many quotes through characters
+an episode has many characters through quotes a char has many episodes through quotes

 Quotes
 t.text :content
 t.integer :char_id
+t.integer :episode_id
 t.integer :rating?

 Episode